marsharine/Data-Analytics/Project_Proposal_DataAnalytics.md

 **Data Breach Technical Analysis:**

-* **Data Collection:** Gather data on historical data breaches from public and proprietary sources such as Kraggle, GitHub, Data.gov, NVD, CISA, BigQuery, OWASP, X-Force, and DBIR.
+* **Data Collection:** Gather data on historical data breaches from public and proprietary sources such as Kaggle, GitHub, Data.gov, NVD, CISA, BigQuery, OWASP, X-Force, and DBIR.
 * **Trend Analysis:** Identify and analyze trends and patterns in data breaches over time.
 * **Impact Assessment:** Evaluate the impact of data breaches on organizations, including financial, reputational, and operational effects.
 * **Response Evaluation:** Assess the effectiveness of different response strategies and their outcomes.